LoGoFiOS/data_engineer/notes.md

 If you get the error: `No module named 'psycopg2'`, run `pip install psycopg2-binary`.

-To convert jupyther notebook to sctipt:
+To convert jupyther notebook to script:

 ```bash
 jupyter nbconvert --to=script %NOTEBOOK_TO_CONVERT%